Covid19 Employment Q&A for Businesses & Entrepreneurs

 Just like you, Kevin Marshall Legal Office falls into the category of a small & medium sized business, and we’ve all felt the impact of the pandemic.
 This is why we try to do our part and make sure businesses survive, and are able to work out favourable negotiations with their employees to avoid legal battles.

-I finally qualified for the CEWS.
+I qualify for the CEWS.
 Can I use this Subsidy to pay my workers without making up the difference?

 No, according to the spirit of the law (and possibly also the letter of the law).
 The purpose of this program is to allow workers to keep working during periods of revenue shortfall.